Nitesh2503/Nitesh2503/README.md

 - 👋 Hi, I’m @Nitesh2503
 - 👀 I’m interested in Exploring new technologies
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working as Intern i Kickdrum
-- 💞️ I’m looking to collaborate on AL/ML Projects
 - 📫 How to reach me www.linkedin.com/in/25nitesh

 <!---